A First Look at Bugs in LLM Inference Engines: Methodology

 \begin{itemize}[left=0pt] \item \textbf{Not a bug.} Issues that only contain feature requests or general inquiries are excluded, as they do not represent bugs. \item \textbf{Not a bug of the engine itself.} Issues arising from user misunderstandings or misuse of the engines are excluded, as they do not reflect inherent engine bugs. \item \textbf{No informative comments.} Issues without substantial or informative comments are excluded, as they do not provide sufficient details for analysis. \end{itemize}

+The exclusion criteria are straightforward to identify.
+For instance, issues containing only the initial reports and lacking any responses can be easily identified as 'No informative comments.'
+Consequently, the two inspectors encountered no conflict in identifying false positives due to the clear criteria.
+Furthermore, because the issues were randomly sampled, the absolute number of the excluded issues was relatively small.
+Specifically, they excluded 1, 2, 5, 13, and 8 false bug reports from Llama.cpp, vLLM, DeepSpeed, Mlc-llm, and TensorRT-llm, respectively.
 After this manual refinement, we are left with a dataset of 929 real-world bugs related to LLM inference engines.
 The final counts are 124, 290, 121, 214, and 180 reports for Llama.cpp, vLLM, DeepSpeed, Mlc-llm, and TensorRT-llm, respectively.

+For each issue in the refined dataset, we retrieved the creation and closure times using the GitHub API~\cite{github_api} to calculate the duration required for bug repair.